ghmaimon/Bibliotheque-Java/README.md

 <p>
-in this application we can add users(students or professors) and documents(comics, dicionaries, books, and magazines), and a borrowing system is provided, there is also other features like searching and deleting ...
+in this application we can add users(students or professors) and documents(comics, dicionaries, books, and magazines), and save user's borows, there is also other features like searching and deleting ...
 </p><br>

-<i>note: the project is made in french</i><br>
+<i>note: the project is in french</i><br>

 ## Compilation And Execution:
 ### To Compile: